 Scientists and researchers are on the brink of being able to rewrite the human genome.
 This offers incredible possibilities for the future, like treating — or potentially preventing — a life-threatening condition or disease.

 Yet, there are still many questions and unknowns.
-Certified genetic counselors Dylan Platt, M.S., and Bethany Tucker, M.S., explain the capabilities and challenges being considered by the medical and scientific community in regards to human genome editing.
+Certified genetic counselors Dylan Platt, M.S., and Bethany Tucker, M.S., explain the capabilities and challenges being considered by the medical and scientific community in regards to human DNA editing.

-Understanding human genome editing
+CRISPR: Understanding human genome editing

 “The genome is the complete set of genetic material — or DNA — in our cells, and human genome editing is a technique used to change a part of this DNA,” Tucker said.